Essential facts you must know about money laundering

-For the most part, remittance firms have simple, easy to use transactional processes and their business models are themselves cash-based.
+For the most part, remittance firms have simple, easy-to-use transactional processes and their business models are cash-based.
 This naturally makes them an attractive vehicle for money launderers.

 Despite their vulnerability to money laundering, remittance firms can and must take steps to protect themselves and their customers by:

 Instarem has both individual and corporate customers and the firm is very particular about its Know your Customer (KYC) policies for both.

 For individual customers, Instarem gathers basic information such as legal name, current and permanent address, telephone number, nationality, date of birth and name of employer.

 Before they can initiate any transaction, customers are also required to prove their identity by showing a valid personal identification document such as passport, country ID card or driver’s licence.